zthurman/fizzpy/README.md

 * [x] Come back thinking that the conceptual ideology behind of the practice of programming is now grasped
 * [x] Learn how to utilize modularity in project
 * [x] Make silly punchlist in the project Readme so that self can track progress
-* [x] Resolve all true, non-abandoned or non-asserted status known issues
+* [x] Resolve all non-abandoned or non-asserted status known issues
 * [x] Analyze execution speed for all models
+* [ ] Learn how to utilize modularity in project, because adding a new model in the old structure was a hassle
 * [ ] Figure out how to enable evaluating models with non-default parameters
 * [ ] Figure out how to do coupled models in anything remotely resembling an elegant way
 * [ ] Figure out how to introduce noise to both coupled and uncoupled models for study of stochastic and coherence resonance